lepture/flask-oauthlib/docs/oauth2.rst

 Token getter and setter
 ```````````````````````

-Token getter and setters are required.
+Token getter and setter are required.
 They are used in the authorization flow
 and accessing resource flow.
 Implemented with decorators::

     @oauth.tokengetter